tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 Currently, the code base assumes that a given address is always controlled by the same underlying key, keyring, or external device, even if it is on a different network.
-For regular keys, in practice, this is a fair assumption: if Bob has a key that can sign for address `0x0abc` with a derivation path of `44'/60'/0'/0/0`, the likelihood that Bob will have a different key that can sign for address `0x0abc` but at derivation path `44'/137'/0'/0/0` is quite low.
+For regular keys, in practice, this is a fair assumption: if Bob has a mnemonic that can sign for address `0x0abc` with a derivation path of `44'/60'/0'/0/0`, it's extremely unlikely that Bob will ALSO have a different key that can sign for the same address but at derivation path `44'/137'/0'/0/0`.
+For this to happen, Bob would more or less have to have two different mnemonics that derive the same private key at two different derivation paths!

-This assumption falls apart when it comes to accounts that are not derived or controlled directly by in-memory private keys, however.
-For example, if Bob is viewing the Ethereum network and has a key stored on a Ledger for `0x0abc` at `44'/60'/0'/0/0` can sign a transaction for that address, they can interact with everything as expected--dApps, etc. If Bob switches to the Rootstock network, on the other hand, and they control that key using a Ledger, Ledger itself might require a different app to sign a transaction for that key on Roostock.
+The assumption, however, falls apart when it comes to accounts that are not derived or controlled directly by in-memory private keys, however.
+For example, if Bob is viewing the Ethereum network and has a key stored on a Ledger for `0x0abc` at `44'/60'/0'/0/0` and can sign a transaction for that address, they can interact with everything as expected--dApps, etc. If Bob switches to the Rootstock network, on the other hand, and they control that key using a Ledger, Ledger itself might require a different app to sign a transaction for that key on Roostock, and so may have to take additional steps to be able to control the same address.

-This is the simplest scenario.
+This is only the simplest scenario.
 A more complex scenario appears if the address in question is actually a smart contract or account abstraction-based wallet.
 In these cases, the controls for an address on one network may differ wildly from those on a different network.
 A good example of this scenario is the Wintermute Optimism hack, where a market maker provided the Optimism team with an Ethereum mainnet multisig address that they did not control on the Optimism network, and lost the funds sent to that address on Optimism[^1].

 ### Current Functionality